 If you’d rather use white & cream, it’s a great neutral and relaxing colour to use as a base or as a wall colour.
 It’s great to create a clean and comfy atmosphere in a room and is perfect in master bedrooms.
 You can use pops of colour to add a bit of energy to your space, and if your room feels too empty or ‘clinical’, you can add pillows, rugs, blankets and art to add a more comfortable, homely feel.

 Darker blues are great for accessorising or as a statement wall, while soft blues work to create a calming and mellow room.
 White, green and light greys are brilliant complementary colours to use with blue, such as on bed sets, photo frames and ornaments.

 Orange & Yellow

-We hope this guide helped!
-Another great idea is to use a colour swatch book and compare any desired colours to your room to see what goes and what doesn’t.
+Our top tip is to use a colour swatch book and compare any desired colours to your room to see what goes and what doesn’t.

 We hope this colour scheme guide helped!
 Here at Made Interiors, we can also offer advice on how your fitted furniture can complement your space, whether you have already decorated or plan to after installation.
 To come in for a visit, book an appointment either through our website, give us a call on 01536 697996 or email us at firstname.lastname@example.org.